commanded/eventstore/guides/Cluster.md

 The node specific `<node>.sys.config` files ensure the cluster is formed before starting the `:eventstore` application, assuming this occurs within the 30 seconds timeout.

 Once the cluster has formed, you can use the EventStore API from any node.
-Stream processes will be distributed amongst the cluster and moved around on node up/down.

 ## Usage

 Using the EventStore when run on a cluster of nodes is identical to single node usage.
-You can subscibe to a stream, or all streams, on one node and append events to the stream on another.
+You can subscribe to a stream, or all streams, on one node and append events to the stream on another.
 The subscription will be notified of the appended events.

 ### Append events to a stream